Getting started

 - libjsoncpp-dev

-you also need a keyring service, for that you need either gnome-keyring
+libsecret you also need a keyring service, for that you need either gnome-keyring (for Gnome users) or ksecretsservice (for KDE users) or other light provider like secret-service.

 Notes